-Nicholas Harrington is a research assistant and program coordinator for the Transnational Threats Project (TNT) and the Arleigh A. Burke Chair in Strategy at the Center for Strategic and International Studies (CSIS), where he provides analysis on the global military balance, asymmetric warfare, and non-state actor threats worldwide.
-Mr. Harrington has contributed to TNT publications such as The Evolution of the Salafi-Jihadist Threat (CSIS, 2018).
-Working for Dr. Anthony H. Cordesman, the CSIS Arleigh A. Burke Chair in Strategy, he was a contributing author of numerous publications, including Iran: Military Spending, Modernization, and the Shifting Military Balance in the Gulf (CSIS, 2018) and The Korean Civil-Military Balance (CSIS, 2018).
-Prior to joining CSIS, he conducted research for the Senate Foreign Relations Committee, as well as the New York City Comptroller’s Office.
+Nicholas Harrington is a research assistant and program coordinator for the Transnational Threats Project (TNT) at the Center for Strategic and International Studies (CSIS), where he provides analysis on asymmetric warfare, gray zone competition, and non-state actor threats worldwide.
+Mr. Harrington has contributed to TNT publications such as Dangerous Liaisons: Russian Cooperation with Iran in Syria (CSIS, 2019), Iran’s Threat to Saudi Critical Infrastructure: The Implications of U.S.-Iranian Escalation (CSIS, 2019) and The Evolution of the Salafi-Jihadist Threat (CSIS, 2018).
+Working for Dr. Anthony H. Cordesman, the CSIS Arleigh A. Burke Chair in Strategy, he was a contributing author of numerous publications, including The Arab Gulf States and Iran: Military Spending, Modernization, and the Shifting Military Balance (CSIS, 2018) and The Korean Civil-Military Balance (CSIS, 2018).
+Prior to joining CSIS, he conducted research for the Senate Foreign Relations Committee as well as the Office of the New York City Comptroller.
 He holds a B.A. in government from Dartmouth College.